Artist in Focus: Judith Westerveld

 Kulimatji (2018, 37 min)

-In this video, the life stories and storytelling traditions of !xun San master storyteller Kapilolo Mahongo and rapper/musician Baka Jashula, aka ‘Obrigado,’ are interwoven.
-The !xun word Kulimatjie refers to the stories one carries, tells, and passes on.
+IIn this film, the life stories and storytelling traditions of !xun San master storyteller Kapilolo Mahongo and rapper/musician Baka Jashula, aka ‘Obrigado,’ are interwoven.
+The !xun word Kulimatji refers to the stories one carries, tells, and passes on.
 While ancient San stories are still shared by elders, they coexist with contemporary forms like music and rap by younger !xun generations in Platfontein, South Africa.
-With only a few thousand speakers and no official recognition, the !xun language faces extinction.
+With only a few thousand speakers and no official recognition, the !xun language is endangered.
 Westerveld’s film explores the connection between traditional and modern storytelling and the preservation of the language.

 Trailer